+Decontamination Procedure:

+- Go to the nearest Eye Wash or clean source of water - Open the water valve - Put your eye(s) in the water flow - Do not delay irrigation while waiting for any contact lens removal1 - Open and close your eyelids for 5 min. maximum.
+If you cannot open them, use your fingers with gloves to maintain your eyelids open or ask for help - The use of anesthetics may help for decontamination of the eye

+Severity:

+All exposures are considered serious because of the danger of vision loss Consider the following information:

+Severity Evaluation by Signs and Symptoms

+Decontamination

-Decontamination Procedure: Go to the nearest Eye Wash or clean source of water Open the water valve Decontamination Remove contact lenses Put your eye(s) in the water flow Open and close your eye lids for 5 min. maximum.
-If you cannot open them, use your fingers with gloves to maintain your eyes lids open or ask for help.
-The use of anesthetics may help for decontamination of the eye Severity: All exposures are considered serious because of the danger of vision loss Consider the following information: Exposure Effects on: Minor Exposures Severe Exposures Severe irritation - evidence of Minor irritation, reddening or chemical burns of the eye lids Skin (near the eye): swelling and peri-ocular skin Severity Evaluation by Severe irritation, reddening Minimal irritation and Conjunctiva: and swelling, possible Signs and Symptoms reddening ulcerations Corneal opacification, pitting or No evidence of injury or minor Cornea: ulceration with vision loss and irritation intense pain Vision loss that can be temporary if it is only due to corneal opacification or Vision: No evidence of vision loss permanent vision loss if retinal death occurs due to increased intraocular pressure First Aid Procedures Medical Treatment Procedures
+Exposure Effects on: Minor Exposures Severe Exposures Skin (near the eye): Minor irritation, reddening or swelling Severe irritation - evidence of chemical burns of the eye lids and peri-ocular skin Conjunctiva: Minimal irritation and reddening Severe irritation, reddening and swelling, possible ulcerations Cornea: No evidence of injury or minor irritation Corneal opacification, pitting or ulceration with vision loss and intense pain Vision: No evidence of vision loss Vision loss that can be temporary if it is only due to corneal opacification or permanent vision loss if retinal death occurs due to increased intraocular pressure ·

+First Aid Procedures

+Medical Treatment Procedures